storborg/pypcb/README.rst

 PyPCB is a Python library intended to provide a single interchange point and an extensible toolchain for working with schematic and PCB layout CAD files.

+**At the moment PyPCB is mostly a wishlist and doesn't do much.**

+Here's what we want it to do:

 Foundation
 ----------